Shōchū: Slang usage

 Confusingly kasutori is also a slang term for a separate, inferior form of shōchū.
 After the Pacific War, in a chaotic society with a shortage of good alcohol, moonshine shōchū began to circulate.
 Its source and ingredients were not apparent, and in extreme cases contained toxic methyl alcohol diluted with water.
 Such shōchū with ill side-effects became known as kasutori, and the association with poor shōchū lingered, sometimes even affecting the image of "real" respectable kasutori shōchū.

 The expressions kasutori literature and kasutori culture also came to be associated with the upheavals of the postwar period.

 Blended shōchū

 Singly distilled and multiply distilled shōchū can be mixed to form blended shōchū (混和焼酎, konwashōchū).
 Formerly it was often mislabeled honkaku shōchū, or had no indication of mixing or relative volumes.
 Starting in 2005 the industry regulated itself and created the blended shōchū mark, with subcategorization based upon the relative volumes used.

 Singly distilled shōchū makes up 50%–95% of the total volume of singly distilled blended shōchū.
 This category is targeted at those viewing pure singly distilled shōchū as having too strong a smell or taste, aiming to be softer and more easily drinkable.

 In multiply distilled blended shōchū singly distilled shōchū makes up 5%–50% of the total volume.
-With a focus on price, this tries to combine the cheap mass-production benefits of multiply distilled shōchū whilst introducing some of the distinctive flavor and aroma of the singly distilled form.
+With a focus on price, this tries to combine the commercial benefits of mass production with multiply distilled shōchū whilst introducing some of the distinctive flavor and aroma of the singly distilled form.